Have some yummy fun graphing candy

 Starting your candy graph

-Task 1: Sort the candy.
+Task 1: Sort the candy

 Task 2: Answering questions about the graph

-Asking and answering questions about the graph is the meat and potatoes of this activity.
 Here’s a sample of some of the questions I asked my kids:

 - How many candy bars are in each column?